-Also learn the blues scales and other scales used in the blues while building a vocabulary of blues guitar riffs and licks.
+Also learn the blues scales and other guitar scales used in blues while building a vocabulary of blues guitar riffs and licks.
 And if you want to become a blues player, or are particularly fond of this genre, I also suggest you learn about its history and its numerous sub-genres.

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.